Robert L. Soza

 - Fourth Court of Appeals District of Texas, San Antonio – – In re Maria Cristina Brittingham-Sada, 604 S.W.3d 507 (Tex.
-App. – San Antonio 2009, orig. proceeding).
-Obtained mandamus relief where trial court denied Motion for Legislative Continuance and granted Motion to Compel the deposition of State Senator Carlos Uresti.
+App. – San Antonio 2009, orig. proceeding)(argued).
+Obtained mandamus relief overruling the trial court’s denial of a Motion for Legislative Continuance.

 - Fourth Court of Appeals District of Texas, San Antonio – – Potter v.
 Kaufman & Broad Home Systems of Texas, Inc., 2004 WL 892109 (Tex.App. – San Antonio, May 12, 2004).
 Successfully defended the trial court’s granting of Motion for Summary Judgment.

-- S. 5th Circuit Court of Appeals – – Bremer-Gutierrez v.
+- 5th Circuit Court of Appeals – – Bremer-Gutierrez v.
 3Com Corp.; 89 Fed.
 Appx.
-459, 2004 WL 439871 (5th Cir.
-(Tex.), March 10, 2004).
+459, 2004 WL 439871 (5th Cir., March 10, 2004)(argued).
 Mr. Soza was lead trial counsel on an international dispute in the Laredo Division of the Southern District of Texas where he obtained summary judgment through the application of Mexican law.
 He later successfully defended this judgment on appeal to the Fifth Circuit of Appeals after oral argument in New Orleans, Louisiana.